G-Research/prommsd/README.md

 component.
 Specifying `webhook+http://webhook/alert` in `msd_alertmanagers` will
 allow you to do this.

-It is expected this is connected to a system that understands incidents, as it will repeat notifications frequently.
+It is expected that prommsd is connected to a system that understands incidents, as it will repeat notifications frequently.

 ## Sending to Slack